kardasis/gatsby-blog/src/pages/index.md

 title: Ari Kardasis
 heading: Consulting
 mainpitch:
-  title: Sharp tools for every job
+  title: Razor-sharp tools for every job
   description: >
+    Idea scribbled on a napkin?
+We'll elegantly bring it to production.
+    Tangled legacy codebase?
+We can unravel it.
-    Whether bringing an idea from a napkin to production or unraveling a legacy codebase , we're here to help you get the job done the way you want it, pronto!
+    Trust us to get it done the way YOU want it, fast.
 description: >
-  We have broad experience with a wide array of technologies which gives us perspective when choosing a stack for a greenfield project or dealing with legacy code.
+  We have expertise in loads of technologies.
+  This gives us perspective to confidently choose a stack for your greenfield project, refactor a stale codebase or provide strategic technical direction.
   Whether you're building a static website or a full-stack app with mobile and web components, you've come to the right place.
 intro:
   blurbs:
     - image: /img/mvps.png
       title: Product MVPs
       text: >
-        When inspiration hits and it aligns with your domain expertise and strategic insights, there's no time to waste hiring a team to bring your idea to life.
+        When your inspiration + domain expertise + strategic insights are all aligned, there's no time to waste;
+        you need a team to bring your idea to life.
-        We can take your concept through to a production app in a matter of weeks and give you the chance to assess, iterate and launch before you know it.
+        We'll turn your concept into a production app within weeks, giving you the chance to assess, iterate and launch before you know it.
     - image: /img/frontend.png
       title: Front End
       text: >
         Frontend web design is no longer just the judicious application of HTML, CSS and JavaScript.
-The framework selection alone can be overwealming before you begin to think about design systems, hosting, SSL, dynamic content, responsive design and accessability.
+The framework selection alone can be overwealming before you begin to consier your design systems, hosting, SSL, dynamic content, responsive design and accessability.
 But fear not, we got you covered.
     - image: /img/backend.png
       title: Back End
       text: >
-        The core of any product is the application logic and associated database that users and customers interact with.
-        But backends can get bogged down in all kinds of issues including security, performance and infrastructure costs.
+        Backends can get bogged down with problems like security, performance and infrastructure costs.
         And as codebases grow, they need to be reconsidered to address the issues of scale that come with your growing business.
+        Our job is to anticipate problems and stay on top of them.
     - image: /img/prototypes.png
       title: Physical Prototypes
       text: >
-        Great ideas are not always digital and sometimes you need a physical object to acheieve your goals.
+        Great ideas are not always digital; sometimes you need a physical object to achieve your goals.
+        Our unique background in architecture, mathmatics and computation make us expert builders, too.
-        Light robotics, sensors, actuators, lights and sounds can all be internet connected and ready to create the widget of the future.
+        Light robotics, sensors, actuators, lights and sounds can all be internet-connected to create the widget of your dreams.
   heading: What we offer
 technologies:
   - image: /img/technologies/react.svg